Carbon reduction plan

 While FCDO Services has been reporting emissions data since 2009/10, this Carbon Reduction Plan uses 2017/18 as the baseline.

-This is because the Greening Government Commitments for the period 2021-25 have re-calibrated government department reporting to set 2017/18 as the baseline year.
-This more accurately reflects the current government estate and ensure government builds on the progress it has already achieved since 2009/10.
+This is because the Greening Government Commitments for the period 2021/25 have re-calibrated Government Department reporting to set 2017/18 as the baseline year, to more accurately reflect the current government estate and ensure government builds on the progress it has already achieved since 2009/10.

 As required by the Greening Government Commitments, FCDO Services currently only reports emissions data on its UK based operations.
-It reports Scope 1 (direct energy) and 2 (indirect energy) emissions plus some elements of business travel and waste management from Scope 3.
+It reports Scope 1 (direct energy including logistics / distribution fleet) and 2 (indirect energy) emissions plus some elements of business travel and waste management from Scope 3.

-This decision was reversed in 2021, so future reporting from 2021/22 will cover all of FCDO Services UK based activity.
+This decision was reversed in 2021, so reporting since 2021/22 has covered all FCDO Services UK based activity whoever the customer.

 The 2017/18 baseline emissions have been adjusted to include FCDO Services’ delivery for all customers.